codingforpleasure/customized-workspace/Ubuntu/useful-resources/face_recognition.md

 What happens is that you get an architecture capable of doing **one shot learning**,  we have only single image per class.

-* We want to check check if the person is familar for us, the photo of the image is called **Query**
+* We want to check check if the person is familar for us, the photo of the person is called **Query**

 * The name of the network is [Siamese Networks](https://towardsdatascience.com/a-friendly-introduction-to-siamese-networks-85ab17522942) (sometimes called a twin neural network)